mfathi91/persian-date-time/README.md

 PersianDate persianDate2 = PersianDate.gregorianToPersian(gregDate2);
 ```
 The conversion algorithm from Solar Hijri calendar to Gregorian calendar and vice versa, is adopted from [here](http://www.fourmilab.ch/documents/calendar/).

+### Requirements
+This version of Persian Date Time requires:
+ * Java SE 8

 ## License
 This library is released under MIT license.